 - Application Deadlines

 - Applications must be submitted by the employee and approved by the supervisor within the dates listed below:

-Regular staff are eligible for SPOT Awards to recognize performance that is above and beyond one’s normal responsibilities or otherwise impactful to the CoE or UI.
-A SPOT award may be up to $150, net of withholdings.
+Faculty and staff are eligible for SPOT Awards to recognize performance that is above and beyond one’s normal responsibilities or otherwise impactful to the CoE or UI.
+A SPOT award may be up to $200, net of withholdings.

 To nominate someone for a SPOT Award, complete a Flex Pay Nomination Form which will route to the Dean’s Office for review and approval.
 SPOT Awards are funded centrally by the CoE.

-Regular staff are eligible for Exceptional Performance Awards to recognize outstanding performance that contributes significantly to the CoE’s mission of teaching, research, and service.
+Regular P&S staff are eligible for Exceptional Performance Awards to recognize outstanding performance that contributes significantly to the CoE’s mission of teaching, research, and service.
 An Exceptional Performance Award is a lump sum award that may be up to 10% of base salary (per fiscal year), subject to applicable withholdings.
-UI policy limits the number of awards the CoE may give each year.

 To nominate someone for an Exceptional Performance Award, complete a Flex Pay Nomination Form which will route to the Dean’s Office for review and approval.
 Exceptional Performance Awards are funded centrally by the CoE.